 'But why Kalsak out of all places?
 Isn't working there technically a banishment?'

 'How so?'
 Cael asked nonchalantly, sending the already-panicking Kiritz into an even greater depth of confusion and despair.

-Cael contemplated every word Kiritz has said, even though he has no need of such a lengthy introduction.
-Kalsak is the one city that everyone in Hamsworth knew, perhaps even more famous (or rather, infamous) than the capital city Reishert.
+Cael paused, perhaps contemplating every word Kiritz had said, even though he had no need of such a lengthy introduction.
+Kalsak was the one city that everyone in Hamsworth knew, probably even more famous (or rather, infamous) than the capital city Reishert.
 Though the legends were more often than not exaggerated for the sake of drama, the exaggerations were usually not too far from the truth.
-People usually refer to it as Hamsworth's Cursed Land, a moniker mostly reserved for their neighboring nation in the south, Basglow.
-And while the city's reputation spread far and beyond, no one really knew much about the fate of those who were sent there "on duty".
+People usually referred to it as Hamsworth's Cursed Land, a moniker mostly reserved for their neighboring nation in the south, Basglow.
+And while the city's reputation spreaded far and beyond, no one really knew much about the fate of those who were sent there "on duty".
 It was like what Kiritz said, being sent to Kalsak was effectively a punishment.